-NEW Run MX Script in your browser — no install, no signup.
-Open playground →
+NEW Run MX Script in your browser — no install required.
+Open playground

 Open source · MIT licensed